Vroomfrondal/Runescape-bot/README.md

-# Runescape-bot (v1 in development)
+# Runescape-bot (V1)

-A GUI automation bot for the classic 2000's game Runescape.
+An automation robot for the classic 2000's game Runescape.
+It uses the robotjs NPM library to provide mouse, keepboard, and screenshot bitmapping capabilities.
+Currently functional on oak and standard tree's in game.

 **A word of warning**: running this script on a Jagex owned server will most likely result in you being banned.